Mishalma/Oil-Spill-Detection-System/README.md

 # 🌊 Oil Spill Detection and Response System – Indian Ocean Region

-A Python-based system that leverages Sentinel-1 satellite imagery and AIS vessel data to automatically detect oil spills along the Mumbai coast, identify suspicious vessel activities, and alert relevant stakeholders via email and SMS with a detailed PDF report.
+A Python-based system that leverages Sentinel-1 satellite imagery and AIS vessel data to automatically detect oil spills along the Indian Ocean coast, identify suspicious vessel activities, and alert relevant stakeholders via email and SMS with a detailed PDF report.

 ---